-- Feedback on the assessment report can be solicited from stakeholders through various consultation methods, including through an online survey and/or through meetings or workshops with different stakeholder groups.
-Refer to the ICAT Stakeholder Participation Guidance Chapter 8 for guidance on designing and conducting consultations. - All the feedback received from stakeholders should be collated and taken into account.
+- 1 When conducting interviews and surveys with stakeholders, consider the following: - Feedback on the assessment report can be solicited from stakeholders through various consultation methods, including through an online survey and/or through meetings or workshops with different stakeholder groups.
+Refer to the ICAT Stakeholder Participation Guide Chapter 8 for guidance on designing and conducting consultations. - All the feedback received from stakeholders should be collated and taken into account.
 Share with stakeholders (those involved in the technical review and others) and publish the methods followed to process feedback received, as well as at least a summary of the inputs received and how they were taken into account. - Seek the support of stakeholders, for example through a multi-stakeholder body, to resolve differences of opinion among stakeholders and to validate reports.
-These can include both the final report of stakeholder participation in the policy design, implementation and evaluation and also the report of the technical review, including methods, process followed, participation, feedback received and how it was taken into account. - 14 Chapter 8 of the ICAT Stakeholder Participation Guidance contains additional guidance for designing and conducting consultations, including interviews and surveys. - 16 Box 8.1: Examples of using interviews and surveys in technical review
+These can include both the final report of stakeholder participation in the policy design, implementation and evaluation and also the report of the technical review, including methods, process followed, participation, feedback received and how it was taken into account. - Chapter 8 of the ICAT Stakeholder Participation Guide contains additional guidance for designing and conducting consultations, including interviews and surveys. - 17 Box 8.1: Examples of using interviews and surveys in technical review

 Example 1: The World Health Organization (WHO) in its fight against measles and rubella conducts vaccinations surveys amongst treated communities.
-These surveys are used to triangulate reported data on vaccination rates and to verify that their vaccination programmes are reaching the estimated number of people.27
+These surveys are used to triangulate reported data on vaccination rates and to verify that their vaccination programmes are reaching the estimated number of people.

-Example 2: ICF International, in their verification of Entergy's Corporate Greenhouse Gas Inventory, interviewed key personnel to understand the emissions monitoring system, and gain insight into margins of error within the system.28
+Example 2: ICF International, in their verification of Entergy's Corporate Greenhouse Gas Inventory, interviewed key personnel to understand the emissions monitoring system, and gain insight into margins of error within the system.

-17 8.2 Evaluate consistency with key recommendations and other criteria
+18 8.2 Evaluate consistency with key recommendations and other criteria

-18 Key recommendations and other criteria

-- 19 Technical reviews are conducted according to the criteria for review (Section 5.2 provides information - 20 about criteria for technical reviews).
-In general, this is an evaluation of the assessment report for - 21 consistency with ICAT key recommendations and any other criteria.
-The assessment report contains an - 22 assessment statement, which lays out the key recommendations that the user has followed along with - any other criteria with which consistency is to be assessed in the technical review.
-For example, if using - 24 the ICAT Renewable Energy Guidance and the Sustainable Development Guidance, this will include the - 25 relevant key recommendations from those guidance documents.
-Some key recommendations in the - 26 guidance documents may not be relevant to the particular policy or impact assessment, and the - 27 assessment statement explains and justifies why such recommendations have not been followed. - 28 The purpose of the technical review is to evaluate whether the assessment report is consistent with the - 29 ICAT key recommendations upon which the assessment is based and/or any other criteria.
-This includes
+- 19 Key recommendations and other criteria - 20 Technical reviews are conducted according to the criteria for review (Section 5.2 provides information - 21 about criteria for technical reviews).
+In general, this is an evaluation of the assessment report for - 22 consistency with ICAT key recommendations and any other criteria.
+The assessment report contains an - assessment statement, which lays out the key recommendations that the user has followed along with - any other criteria with which consistency is to be assessed in the technical review.
+For example, if using - the ICAT Renewable Energy Methodology and the Sustainable Development Methodology, this will - 26 include the relevant key recommendations from those guidance documents.
+Some key recommendations - in the guidance documents may not be relevant to the particular policy or impact assessment, and the - assessment statement explains and justifies why such recommendations have not been followed.

-27 World Health Organization 2014.
+&lt;sup>30 World Health Organization 2014.

-28 ICF International 2016.
+&lt;sup>31 ICF International 2016.